apache/rya/extras/vagrantExample/src/main/vagrant/readme.md

 The Rya Example Box was developed using Vagrant 1.7.4 and Oracle Virtual Box 5.0.6.

-If a user would rather not use Vagrant, expert users should be able to read through the [Rya-Example-Box Vagrantfile][pathToVF] and understand the operations that the Vagrantfile is performing to configure the VM for Rya.
+If a user would rather not use Vagrant, expert users should be able to read through the [Rya-Example-Box Vagrantfile] and understand the operations that the Vagrantfile is performing to configure the VM for Rya.
 These operations should be applicable to other Linux machines and VMs.

 ### Starting up the VM